A Column-Wise Update Algorithm for Sparse Stochastic Matrix Factorization: Convergence analysis

-\begin{remark} From Theorem \ref{thm:cp}, we observe that the point $(W^*, H^*)$ is a global minimum of $F$ over the $W$-factor as a whole.
-Also, the point $(W^*, H^*)$ is nearly a global minimum of $F$ over each row vector of the $H$-factor if the parameter $\delta_2>0$ is chosen to be sufficiently small.
-In the upcoming numerical tests, one can see that the solution to the SSMF obtained by the proposed algorithm may have a smaller factorization residual than the PALM method. \end{remark}
+\begin{remark} From Theorems \ref{thm:cp} and \ref{thm:convex}, we observe that the sequence $\{(W^k, H^k)\}$ generated by Algorithm \ref{alg1} converges to a special critical point of $F$, which is nearly a global minimum of $F$ over each column vector of the $W$-factor if the parameter $\delta_1>0$ is sufficiently small and is globally minimized over the $H$-factor as a whole if the sparseness constraint of $H$ is removed.
+In the latter numerical tests, one can see that the solution to the SSMF obtained by the proposed algorithm may have a smaller factorization residual than the PALM method. \end{remark}